auvidea/CAN2UART/Features.md

   ```
   cansend 291 4 0x4f 0x0b 0xca 0x87
   ```
+  - messages send from UART are received on CAN interface
 - it is also possible to receive messages, you will see only the last messages sent <br />
   ```
   candump
   ```
-  - this command gets can messages from a buffer, so it is possible that the command needs to be used multiple times before the last messages is seen. <br />
+  - this command gets can messages from a buffer, so it is possible that the command needs to be used multiple times before the last message is seen. <br />
+  - it may only receive messages from CAN interface